StrangertoStranger/IntroductionToSeven/README.md

 feel free to c+d always encouraged ^_^

-*dni list: Atlas, don, any ex's i have, ppl who are friends w dni list mostly atlas's friend but few are fine to int*
+*dni list: Atlas, don, maiko, any ex's i have, ppl who are friends w dni list mostly atlas's friend but few are fine to int*